-Close to 100 areas are protected in Belize, which makes up about 28% of Belizean territory protected.
-This provides various opportunities for travelers to experience natural trails, waterfalls, beautiful marine life, and breathtaking caves.
+Belize boasts approximately 103 protected areas are protected in Belize, making up about 46% of its landmass as protected.
+This provides various opportunities for travellers to experience natural trails, waterfalls, beautiful marine life, and breathtaking caves.

 Go ahead and wander into our most popular and accessible protected sites, teeming with wildlife on and off land.
 Here’s a list of some of the protected areas and what you can see at each in Belize that you must visit.